AamukthaThammisetty/AgenticAi/frontend/README.md

 activity and contributions

-AI assigns a relevance score and ranks candidates.
+AI assigns a relevance score and ranks the candidates.

-Ranked candidate list is shown in the UI with GitHub and LinkedIn links.
+Frontend displays the final ranked list with GitHub and LinkedIn links.

 Project Structure
 bash